apache/mesos/docs/upgrades.md

 ## Upgrading from 0.27.x to 0.28.x ##

+* Mesos 0.28 only supports three decimal digits of precision for scalar resource values.
+For example, frameworks can reserve "0.001" CPUs but more fine-grained reservations (e.g., "0.0001" CPUs) are no longer supported (although they did not work reliably in prior versions of Mesos anyway).
+Internally, resource math is now done using a fixed-point format that supports three decimal digits of precision, and then converted to/from floating point for input and output, respectively.
+Frameworks that do their own resource math and manipulate fractional resources may observe differences in roundoff error and numerical precision.

 * Mesos 0.28 changes the definitions of two ACLs used for authorization.
 The objects of the `ReserveResources` and `CreateVolume` ACLs have been changed to `roles`.
 In both cases, principals can now be authorized to perform these operations for particular roles.
 This means that by default, a framework or operator can reserve resources/create volumes for any role.
 To restrict this behavior, [ACLs can be added](authorization.md) to the master which authorize principals to reserve resources/create volumes for specified roles only.
 Previously, frameworks could only reserve resources for their own role; this behavior can be preserved by configuring the `ReserveResources` ACLs such that the framework's principal is only authorized to reserve for the framework's role. **NOTE** This renders existing `ReserveResources` and `CreateVolume` ACL definitions obsolete; if you are authorizing these operations, your ACL definitions should be updated.

 ## Upgrading from 0.26.x to 0.27.x ##